Dawn Wells: Humanitarian activities

 For several years, Wells operated a business, Wishing Wells Collections, making clothing for people with limited mobility.
 She was the founder of the Idaho Film and Television Institute, a not-for-profit, educational organization with "a vision of education, technical training and economic development in Southeastern Idaho".

 Wells organized and founded SpudFest, an annual family film and festival in Driggs, Idaho, which was sponsored by Idaho Potatoes.

 SpudFest held festivals from 2004 to 2008, and showcased film premieres, and included in-person festival appearances by classic TV icons, including Barbara Eden of I Dream of Jeannie and actor Lou Ferrigno, who portrayed The Incredible Hulk.

 Wells also lent her support to the Denver Foundation, a West Virginia charity chaired by Dreama Denver, widow of Wells' Gilligan's Island co-star Bob Denver.
 In November 2009, she appeared at the Denver Foundation's Christmas Wish Celebrity Auction, helping to raise funds for the disabled and disadvantaged in West Virginia.

 Personal life and death

 Wells married Larry Rosen, a talent agent, on October 27, 1962.
 The couple had no children, and divorced in 1967.

 In 2018, a GoFundMe page was set up to help Wells cope with financial trouble from medical care after a fall.

 In June 2020, Wells's manager revealed in court documents that Wells was suffering from dementia.

-Wells died from complications related to COVID-19 in Los Angeles on December 30, 2020, at age 82, during the COVID-19 pandemic in California.
-The week before her death, she had recorded a Happy New Year video to be released on the holiday.
+Wells died from complications related to COVID-19 in Los Angeles on December 30, 2020, at age 82, during the COVID-19 pandemic in California..